FWeidhas/hooked/README.md

 ## Features

+### 📝 Create an Account

+- Create your personal **Hooked** account.

 ### 🌍 Explore Fishing Spots

 - View a map with marked fishing spots.
 - Get detailed information about each spot, including fish species commonly found there.
-- Get a route to the fishing spot, including step by step instructions to go there.
+- Get a route to the fishing spot, including step-by-step instructions to go there.

 ### ➕ Add Your Own Spots